Prelude to the Russian invasion of Ukraine: Diplomatic negotiations

 Between 2 and 3 November 2021, CIA director William Burns met with senior Russian intelligence officials in Moscow to convey to the Kremlin Biden's concern about the situation on the Russo-Ukrainian border.
+Burns and U.S. Ambassador to Russia John Sullivan met in Moscow with Putin's national security adviser Nikolai Patrushev and informed him that they knew about Russia's invasion plans.
+Burns warned that if Putin proceeded down this path, the West would respond with severe consequences for Russia.
+Sullivan recounted that Patrushev was undeterred, "supremely confident".
 CNN reported that Burns spoke by phone with Zelenskyy following the meeting in Moscow.
-Simultaneously, a high-ranking US Department of State official was dispatched to Ukraine.
+Simultaneously, a high-ranking U.S. Department of State official was dispatched to Ukraine.

 On 15 November, acting German Foreign Minister Heiko Maas and French Foreign Minister Jean-Yves Le Drian expressed concern in a joint communique about "Russian movements of troops and hardware near Ukraine", calling on both sides to adopt and maintain "a posture of restraint".
 At the same time, Pentagon Press Secretary John Kirby confirmed that the United States continued to observe "unusual military activity" by Russia near the Russo-Ukrainian border.
-US Secretary of State Antony Blinken discussed reports of "Russian military activity" in the area with Le Drian.
+U.S. Secretary of State Antony Blinken discussed reports of "Russian military activity" in the area with Le Drian.
 On 16 November, NATO Secretary General Jens Stoltenberg told reporters that it was important NATO "doesn't increase tensions, but we have to be clear-eyed, we need to be realistic about the challenges we face".
 Stoltenberg added that the alliance saw an "unusual concentration" of Russian forces, which Russia might be willing to use "to conduct aggressive actions against Ukraine".

 In early November 2021, Ukrainian intelligence assessed the information about the transfer of additional Russian troops to the Ukrainian borders as "an element of psychological pressure."
 A week later, the Office of the President of Ukraine acknowledged that Russia was building up "specific groups of troops" near the border.
 Ukrainian foreign minister Dmytro Kuleba urged the French and German governments to prepare for a possible military scenario of Russia's actions against Ukraine.

 On 15 November, Zelenskyy and the head of the European Council (EUCO) Charles Michel discussed "the security situation along the borders of Ukraine."
 On the same day, Kuleba held talks on the same issues in Brussels.
-The new Ukrainian defense minister, Oleksii Reznikov, went to Washington D.C., where on 18 November he met with US secretary of defense Lloyd Austin.
+Ukrainian defence minister Oleksii Reznikov went to Washington D.C., where on 18 November he met with U.S. secretary of defense Lloyd Austin.
 On 16 November, British defence secretary Ben Wallace visited Kyiv.